nasa-nccs-hpda/satvision-pix4d/examples/cloud_transect_reconstruction/README.md

 ### Configuration
 All the configurable parameters are in the file.
 Change `MODEL_NAMES` to be the list of models you want to test.

+`checkpoint_path` will need to be the directory where all the checkpoints are saved.

+The script will automatically find the best checkpoint (the one with best in the filename).

 ## models.py
 Contains all the code for the SatVision and UNet model.
 Any tweaks to model architecture should be done here.